hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 3. The third rule allows incoming SSH connections (`tcp dport ssh`)

 The chain `forward` contains the rules for traffic that is forwarded by this
-node: the chain is of type `filter` and attached to the hook `forward`.
+node: its type is `filter` and it is attached to the hook `forward`.
 By default this chain drops all traffic that goes through it without being accepted by a rule (`policy drop`).
+It contains the following rules:

 1. The first rule allows all traffic that is already tracked by connection tracking (`ct`) and belongs to or is related to an existing connection (`ct state {established, related}`).
-2. The second rule allows all traffic coming from the internal network interface (`iifname "int0") to be forwarded anywhere.
+2. The second rule allows all traffic coming from the internal network interface (`iifname "int0"`) to be forwarded anywhere.

 ### Client Nodes